- Describe what active, direct supervision looks like.

 Supervision is an active process.
 It includes recognizing risks, acting on risks, and talking with children.
 Watch how these teachers use active supervision strategies to guide children's behavior and prevent harm.

-First, watch as Nikki helps children learn how to be safe on bikes.
+First, watch as this teacher helps children learn how to be safe on bikes.

-Now, watch as Christy helps children practice safety in the classroom.
+Now, watch as another teacher helps children practice safety in the classroom.

 Think about how these teachers dealt with problems.
 They recognized the risk, they took action, and they helped the children learn how to behave safely.